- Emergency Plumbing

 Home » Plumbing » Septic Tanks

-Septic Tanks in Sarasota, FL by Wimpy's Dependable Plumbing
+Septic Tanks in Sarasota, FL by Wimpy's Plumbing & Air

 A lot of modern homes are connected to a municipal sewer system, meaning that the waste and wastewater leaving their homes is piped via the sewer line.
 While not all homes are integrated into such a system, that doesn’t mean you're stuck using an outhouse, of course.
 Instead, those homes not hooked up to a municipal sewer system will rely upon a septic tank in order to hygienically and conveniently deal with the waste exiting their homes.

-Wimpy's Dependable Plumbing provides septic tank services in Sarasota, FL and the surrounding areas.
+Wimpy's Plumbing & Air provides septic tank services in Sarasota, FL and the surrounding areas.

 How Does a Septic Tank Work?